superapple8x/match-profile/DEVELOPMENT_SETUP.md

         cd src/frontend
         ```

-    *   Install dependencies if you haven't already: `npm install`
+    *   Install dependencies:
+        ```bash
+        npm install
+        ```
     *   Then, start the Vite development server:

         ```bash
         npm run dev
         ```

     *   Vite will compile the application and start a development server, usually on `http://localhost:5173`.
-It will also watch for file changes and automatically update the browser (Hot Module Replacement - HMR).
 Keep this terminal running.

 ## Accessing the Application